Schizophrenia Therapy Techniques You Should Know

 Negative symptoms

 A lack of motivation, social isolation, and flat affect (a lack of emotional expression) are some of the negative symptoms of schizophrenia.
+Friends and family members of people with schizophrenia may also notice a lack of ability to experience pleasure, known as anhedonia.
 Negative symptoms are considered a primary source of the functional impairments that are associated with this serious mental illness.

 How common is schizophrenia?